-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” typically makes you think of the air outside your home.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 Air Quality The term “air pollution” typically makes you think of the air outside your home.
 In reality, indoor air quality can be just as bad as outdoor air.
 It makes sense.
 People are spending more time indoors and our residences are becoming more energy-efficient, which means homes are air tight and trapping contaminants inside.
 You need to know what’s negatively impacting your indoor air quality so you can make it better.
 Here are three frequent problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be tricky.
 Too much humidity can foster the growth of mold, mildew and bacteria.
 Small amounts of humidity can harm your mucous membranes and increase the probability of contracting a cold or flu and increase other respiratory problems.
 Plus, any furniture and woodwork can be impacted by both low and high humidity levels.
 Fortunately, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most common indoor allergen is dust mites.
 As a matter of fact, their droppings are one of the most prevalent causes of asthma and allergy symptoms.
 Since dust mites like pillows and bedding, your bedroom is a sanctuary for allergens.
 Another big allergen is pet dander.
 So, if your pets hang out in your bedroom, even more allergens are building up.
 You can lower the number of allergens in your bedroom by washing your bedding regularly and using a vacuum with a HEPA filter.
 You can take removing allergens to a new level with a whole-home air filtration system.
 A professional from Thornberry Bros Inc can explain all your options and help you select the perfect system for your needs.
 3. Household Chemicals and Odors While people may think it’s logical to mask bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—due to the chemicals they contain.
 This can also hold true for lots of household cleaners.
 Plus, these dangers pose greater risk to children and elderly people with respiratory issues.
 These health risks are even more reason to consider a Lennox® whole-home filtration system.
 The air in your home should help your health, not harm it.
 We want to provide our expertise to ensure you have the best indoor air quality possible.
 To schedule an in-home air assessment or inquire about indoor air quality, call us at 859-745-1564.
-If it’s more convenient for you, you can also schedule your appointment with us online.